thedrpepper7/assessment_/README.md

 FIX CLIENTS, BEFORE IT WAS GRID NOW IT NEEDS TO BE FLEX, WAS CAUSING OVERFLOW

-footer - done
+footer - DONE
-clients - carousel effect to be added in javascript review latest news - about - accreditations -
+clients - carousel effect to be added in javascript review (DONE tho) latest news - about - accreditations -